JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 The basic loop that Utility AI GDExtension builds upon is the classic **Sense - Think - Act paradigm**.
 The Sense - Think - Act paradagim, which is sometimes also called Sense - Plan - Act as well, is decades old and is used in things like robots, self-driving cars and of course with AI.
 Together these three steps help define what the behaviour of the AI will be.

 **Sensing** is about getting information about the "world state", which for a game may mean that the AI you are creating should know for instance how far away it is from the player, does the AI see the player or not, and how much health the AI currently has.
 In Utility AI GDExtension we use *Sensors* for sensing and gathering data about the "world state".
+In addition to the sensors, the Node Query System can be used to sense the world and feed information to the AI agents.

 **Thinking** is about using the information gathered during the sensing step and coming up with a viable plan, or a behaviour, to react to the situation at hand.
 In Utility AI GDExtension thinking is done by using *Behaviours* with *Considerations*.
 The Considerations interpret the Sensors to help decide which Behaviour is valid for the situation.